 Sausage, hair, and a Barbie’s leg

-After the opening show Croûte by De Fracto juggler Guillaume Martinet in Rīgas cirks yard, the remainder of the first evening of Re Riga! festival takes place in the renovated arena.
+After the opening show Croûte by Cie De Fracto juggler Guillaume Martinet in Rīgas cirks yard, the remainder of the first evening of RE RIGA! festival takes place in the renovated arena.
 The evening's programme consists of three performances, two of which are work-in-progress shows supported by circusnext, the EU label development platform for contemporary circus arts – Miss SBarbie by Italian artist Morgana Morandi and Saucisson by Lithuanian circus company Taigi Cirkas, finalist and winner of the 2024 circusnext selection - while the third is a UK-Latvian-Lithuanian collaboration, Art for Rainy Days' show How a Spiral Works.
 All three performances share the female body, questions of its representation and the search for innovation in circus.

 In the centre of the arena is a circle, the points of which are made up of various Barbie dolls - with and without heads, dressed up, naked, but all perfectly seated.
 At the centre of the circle is Morgana Morandi, balancing between her childhood memories of playing with beautiful dolls and the Morgana of today, who presents her work Miss SBarbie to an arena full of spectators.
 The show, subtitled a punk collective history about our messed-up bodies, focuses on the doll that for some time has robbed women of a true representation of their bodies.